 If you would like more information what is like to work with me, please click here for in-depth testimonials from past clients and their work with me.

 The sessions could be hold online (via Skype or Zoom, within the EU sometimes via telephone) or in person in Vienna, Austria and Budapest, Hungary.

 The prices that you will read below are designed for Western European and Northern American clients.
 If you are based in another country, please contact me for the exact price details by sending me a message at the contact form.

-This price includes unlimited e-mail support for the duration of our co- operation BUT it also requires a much stronger commitment from your side.
+This price includes unlimited e-mail support for the duration of our co- operation BUT it also requires a much stronger commitment from you.

-When we have the session in person, you can pay in cash, online via Paypal or through bank transfer as well.
+When we have the session in person, you can pay in cash or with bank transfer.

-By online coaching the payments could be made via Paypal or through bank transfer.
+By online coaching the payments could be made with bank transfer.

-If you choose to pay via Paypal or through bank transfer, please make the payment at least 48 hours before the session.
+If you choose to pay through a bank transfer, please make the payment at least 48 hours before the session.
 Sometimes it is difficult to foresee how long the payment lasts, therefore if you make a last – minute payment or if you are uncertain about the arrival of the payment for some reason, then please, forward me the statement about it via e-mail or bring it with you to the session, otherwise we can’t start the session.